nottheonetyonethguy/projects-portfolio/_posts/2025-03-15-4th-year-capstone.md

   </tr>
 </table>

-{% include image.liquid url="/assets/images/quad.png" description="Final Quadcopter" %}
+{% include image.liquid url="/assets/images/quad.png" %}

 The goal was to implement a visual SLAM algorithm, in a drone, that enabled autonomous flight in an indoor environment with degraded GPS signals.
 Indoor autonomous navigation provides unique challenges: GPS denied environments, dynamic obstacles, and a need for real time mapping and localization.
 Our solution was to use a RGB-D camera with a Pixhawk 4 as the flight controller and a Raspberry Pi 4 as the flight computer to perform localization and mapping the environment, for obstacle free autonomous navigation.

 We developed a  comprehensive  autonomous system with RTAB-Map integrated with a PX4-Raspberry Pi flight stack, achieving reliable indoor navigation with 7.7 cm accuracy.

- {% include image.liquid url="/assets/images/setup.png" description="Final Quadcopter" %}
+ {% include image.liquid url="/assets/images/setup.png" description="Working Setup" %}

 | **Technical Implementation** |